kairosity/mp3-snapathon/README.md

 to occupy its space, however there is a future design plan.
 When I integrate achievement badges into the User Experience, that is where the badges will be displayed.
 The messages will either sit under the badges or will be placed along the top of the profile as a ticker than can be closed with an X button, probably the latter.

+## Expand Admin Section Functionality

+For future releases I would consider adding extra admin features such as:
+- Allowing admins to leave a note attached to user profiles, this way warnings for bad conduct could be introduced.
+- Allowing admins to manually select different competition themes.

 # Attribution